jonsl/ListAllocator/README.md

-# ListAllocator
+# list_alloc

-An allocator based on a singly-linked list, with an wrapper for STL container use.
+A C++11 STL-ready allocator, based on a singly-linked list.